SEDS/OASIS/performance-tests/pin++/ManualExamples/README.md

 ------------------

 There is an experiment named **pinpp** in the OASIS project.
-This experiment can be used for using this script.
+This experiment can be used to run this script.
 Most of the configuration has been automated.
-After swapping the experiment in, do the following:
+After swapping the experiment in, do the
+following:

     %> sudo bash /proj/OASIS/exp/pinpp/bin/install_packages.sh
     %> sudo chown -R [userid]:OASIS /opt
-    %> . /proj/OASIS/exp/pinpp/bin/deploy.sh
+    %> source /proj/OASIS/exp/pinpp/bin/deploy.sh

-At this time, all dependencies for PIN should be successfully installed.
-You will need to build the native pintools manually.
+At this time, all dependencies for Pin will be installed.
+Assuming you have already built the examples, you can run the script as stated above.